JasonThomasData/game_of_life/README.md

 ###Installation

+This project uses Python3.

-This guide will work on an Ubuntu machine, and possibly other OS, but I can't be certain.
+These installation details will work for an Ubuntu machine, and possibly other OS, but I can't be certain.

 Clone this repository to your computer:

     git clone https://github.com/JasonThomasData/game_of_life

-Navigate to that root folder.
+Navigate to that game_of_life folder.

-Get virtualenv with these commands:
+Get ```virtualenv``` with these commands:

     sudo apt-get update